 Feature description: Prevents certain types of calls from being made or received by particular stations.
 For example, phones in public areas can be blocked from originating calls to external numbers, so as to prevent unauthorized users from incurring toll charges.
 Phones in certain areas may be blocked from receiving external calls in order to limit employees' ability to take personal calls.
 A wide variety of restrictions are available, covering incoming calls, outgoing calls, toll restrictions, code restrictions, and differential treatment for internal and external calls.
-Provided using the tariff configuration in PortaBilling.
+Provided via the tariff configuration in PortaBilling or by using the Call